BaguetteYeeter/eggpm/README.md

 in the build directory with some info.
 After that, it packages the contents of `build` into a `.eggpm` file.
 Afterwards, it removes the `build` directory and the original file that it originally downloaded.
 The final `.eggpm` is put in `dist`, and there is also a message by EggPM telling you the exact path.
+If you use the `packages_path` config option, it will be stored there instead.

 ```
 hello